freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/remove-a-package-from-your-dependencies.md

 But what if you want to remove an external package that you no longer need?
 You might already have guessed it, just remove the corresponding key-value pair for that package from your dependencies.

-This same method applies to removing other fields in your package.json as well
+This same method applies to removing other fields in your package.json as well.

 # --instructions--